-At 31 March 2021 the Council had a balance of £18.4m in respect of sundry debtors.
-Of this debt £5.6m is with Government bodies, NHS bodies, schools and other local authorities.
+At 31 March 2022, the Council had a balance of £19.0m in respect of sundry debtors.
+Of this debt £3.5m is with Government bodies, NHS bodies, schools and other local authorities.
 These are considered as having little or no risk.
-The remaining debt with commercial bodies and individuals is £12.8m.
+The remaining debt with commercial bodies and individuals is £15.6m.

-There is impairment for doubtful debts of £4.2m.
+There is impairment for doubtful debts of £3.5m.
 This allowance is regarded as adequate considering historic and recent recovery levels and the current economic climate; any future adverse economic or financial events could impact on the collection of debts.
-This also includes an extra 17% (equating to £0.60m) expected due to the effect of Covid-19.
 If collection rates were to deteriorate significantly below levels assumed in estimating an impairment allowance, additional amounts may need to be set aside.